Adapting to Technological Advancements in Real Estate: A Guide for Real Estate Agents

 - Short shot that shows your private notes field beside the floor plan.

-- Final shot is a simple thumbs up reaction from you with a call to start the process.
+- Final shot is a simple invitation to start the process.

-This 90 day roadmap keeps you out of endless research mode.
-Each phase is built around one objective: get the essential five tools live and talking to each other so no lead or task falls through the cracks.
+This 90-day roadmap keeps you out of endless research mode.
+Each phase has one objective: get the essential tools live and working together so no lead, client task, document, or follow-up falls through the cracks.

 The stack you are aiming for includes an IDX site, a CRM, transaction software, virtual tour workflows, and a simple advertising layer using Retargeting & Contextual Ads.
 The steps below assume you already have some pieces in place.
 Your job is to clean them up, remove dead weight, and connect them into one clear system.

 - Select and subscribe to a CRM, then import your current contact list from email, phone, and past transaction files.
-Tag contacts by stage and source so future automation rules have something reliable to work with.
+Tag contacts by stage and source so future automation rules have reliable data.

 - Audit your main site and either upgrade or migrate to IDX Real Estate Websites so buyers can search in real time.
 Run basic speed and mobile checks because slow or clunky search kills trust before you speak.

-- Set up your first automated lead follow up sequence inside your Email Marketing for Real Estate Agents platform.
-Start with one simple five touch series that hits new leads during the first week with value pieces and clear next steps.
+- Set up your first automated lead follow-up sequence inside your Email Marketing for Real Estate Agents platform.
+Start with one simple five-touch series that reaches new leads during the first week with value pieces and clear next steps.

 - Implement digital transaction management software that supports electronic signatures and status tracking.
-Build a standard set of templates for your most common forms so prep time shrinks to a few clicks instead of a new draft every time.
+Build a standard set of templates for your most common forms so prep time shrinks to a few clicks.

-- Establish a consistent process to capture high quality 3D and virtual tours for all new Listing Marketing assets.
+- Establish a consistent process to capture high-quality 3D and virtual tours for priority Listing Marketing assets.
 Decide which price bands or property types always receive a tour and write that rule down so staff can follow it without guessing.

 - Install and verify the tracking pixel for Retargeting & Contextual Ads on your site.
 Confirm that page views, lead forms, and key events are passing through to your ad accounts so you can build warm audiences later.